lajtomekadimon/tukosmo/README.md

 - PostgreSQL +13
 - Rust 2018

-Install dependencies (only FreeBSD for now):
+Install dependencies (only on FreeBSD for now):

 ```sh
 make -s dep